knpuniversity/symfony2-series/knpu/episode4/service-parameters.rst

 See, they work just like variables.
 Refresh to make sure we didn't break anything.

 So now you know what these percent signs are all about.
+Spoiler alert!
 You can also access parameters from a controller using ``$this->container->getParameter``, which might come in handy.

 .. _`episode 1`: http://knpuniversity.com/screencast/symfony2-ep1/installation#setting-up-git